Kentucky OSHA-CPP-Denark Site Based Partnership

 Denark Construction was selected via a qualifications based selection process by the Tennessee Board of Regents to serve as the Construction Manager/General Contractor for the consolidation of the existing Elizabethton Campus.

-This project will consist of four new structures and renovation of the existing education building:
+This 14.5 Million project will consist of four new structures and renovation of the existing education building:

-- A 36,300 square foot Administration & Technology building containing the Campus Administration, bookstore, multi-purpose room, Business System Technology, Computer, Information Technology, Technology Foundation, and Electricity and Electronics.
+- A 36,300 SF Administration & Technology building containing the Campus Administration, bookstore, multi-purpose room, Business System Technology, Computer, Information Technology, Technology Foundation, and Electricity and Electronics.

-- A 27,000 square foot Skills Shops building housing welding, pipefitting, HVAC, and Millwright classrooms and labs.
+- A 27,000 SF Skills Shops building housing welding, pipefitting, HVAC, and Millwright classrooms and labs.

-- A 16,500 square foot Vehicle Shops building constructed to facilitate teaching diesel and automotive mechanics.
+- A 16,500 SF Vehicle Shops building constructed to facilitate teaching diesel and automotive mechanics.

 - Interior renovation of the existing building to expand both the Practical Nursing and Certified Nursing Assistant programs.